jccriado/matchingtools/README.rst

-EFTTools is Python package for doing computations related to Effective Field Theory.
+*efttools* is Python library for doing calculations related to Effective Field Theory.

 It provides the tools to create a lagrangian and integrate out heavy fields at the tree level.
 It also includes functions for applying